A frequently asked question is whether meditation can help with anxiety or depression.

 One problem in extracting meditation practices out of broader traditions is that you're assuming they are "detachable techniques."
 [6] The Buddha himself did not teach meditation; he taught the Noble Eightfold Path.
 Meditation was only one part.
 Similarly for Christian Meditation.
 The assumption is that you are a Christian first and a meditator second.
 The meditation is an optional way to express your relationship with Jesus.
 If all you do is practice meditation, you risk missing something of vital importance.

 The metastudies mentioned earlier report averages of averages.
 Individual results are going to vary from these averages.
 Some people do really well with meditation; others see no results at all or even increased anxiety.
-You can't tell in advance which category you'll fall into.
-The only way to be sure is to try it.
+No one can predict in advance which category you'll fall into.
+The only sure way is to try it.

 The controlled studies necessarily involve relatively modest amounts of meditation.
 You can find anecdotes where people have achieved much better results with much more practice.
 For example, there's a thread on Reddit, "How I defeated my 20 years of anxiety disorder with 5 hours meditation a day."
 [7] This, of course, is just one individual.
-There are no systematic studies where people commit such huge amounts of time.
+There are no large-scale studies of people who commit such huge amounts of time.

-An interesting example of body-awareness therapy appeared some years ago on the Dharma Overground: [8]
+Finally, an interesting example of body-awareness therapy for depression appeared on the Dharma Overground site: [8]

 About 4 months ago, I entered a depressive phase.
 I began doing something which, at the time, felt like a "last resort."
 I was astounded to find what I'd done written practically word-for-word when I read MCTB [Mastering the Core Teachings of the Buddha] a few days ago: